-Basics of ACC Basics of ACCESS for ELLs 2.0 suite of assessments Kindergarten ACCESS for ELLs ACCESS for ELLs 2.0 Paper Alternate ACCESS for ELLs Audience Kindergarten students who have been identified as English language learners.
-Students in Grades 1-12 who have been identified as English language learners.
-Students in Grades 1-12 who have been identified as English language learners with significant cognitive disabilities.
-Grade-level Clusters К 1, 2, 3, 4-5, 6-8, 9-12 1-2, 3-5, 6-8, 9-12 Language Domains Assessed Speaking Listening Reading Writing Task Format Selected response (Listening, Reading) Constructed response (Writing, Speaking)
+Basics of ACCESS for ELLs Suite of Assessments Kindergarten ACCESS for ELLs ACCESS for ELLs Paper Alternate ACCESS for ELLs Audience Kindergarten students who have been identified as English language learners Students in grades 1-12 who have been identified as English language learners Students in grades 1-12 who have been identified as English language learners with significant cognitive disabilities

-Basics of ACCESS for ELLs 2.0 suite of assessments Kindergarten ACCESS for ELLs ACCESS for ELLs 2.0 Paper Alternate ACCESS for ELLs Standards Social and Instructional Language Language of Language Arts Language of Mathematics Language of Science Language of Social Students (Not applicable for Alternate ACCESS for ELLs) Tiers Not Tiered А, В, С Not Tiered ELD Levels Reported Model Performance Indicators Model Performance Indicators Alternate Model Performance Indicators Administration format All domains are individually administered.
+Basics of ACCESS for ELLs Suite of Asse essments Kindergarten ACCESS for ELLs ACCESS for ELLs Paper Alternate ACCESS for ELLs Grade-level Clusters K 1, 2, 3, 4-5, 6-8, 9-12 1-2, 3-5, 6-8, 9-12 Language Domains Assessed S peaking, Listening, Reading, and Writing Task Format Selected response (Listening, Rea Constructed response (Writing, Spe Standards Social and Instructional Language Language of Language Arts Language of Mathematics Language of Science Language of Social Students (Not applicable for Alternate ACCESS for ELLs) Tiers Not Tiered A and B/C Not Tiered Tasks based on Model Performance Indicators Model Performance Indicators Alternate Model Performance Indicators ELD Levels Reported 1.0-6.0 1.0-6.0 A1-A3 and P1-P3 (P3 in Writing only) Administration format All domains are individually administered.
 Reading, Listening, and Writing may be group administered.
 Speaking is individually administered.
 All domains are individually administered.
-Adaptivity The Kindergarten assessment includes stopping rules for when a student hits his/her ceiling.
-Tiered forms (A, B, C) are provided to allow students to see items best suited for his/her proficiency level.
+Adaptivity The kindergarten assessment includes stopping rules for when a student hits his/her ceiling.
+Tiered forms (A, B/C) are provided to allow students to see items best suited for his/her proficiency level.
 These forms are fixed.
-Semi-adaptive testing includes multiple cues to allow students the opportunity to respond, and stopping rules for when a student hits his/her ceiling.
-Anticipated Administration Time About 45 minutes per student Listening: up to 40 minutes Reading: up to 45 minutes Speaking: up to 35 minutes Writing: up to 65 minutes Listening: 20 minutes Reading: 20 minutes Speaking: 20 minutes Writing: 20 minutes Scoring All domains are scored locally by the Test Administrator, with overall scores calculated by DRC.
-Speaking scored locally by the Test Administrator.
-Listening, Reading, Writing, and Overall scores are scored centrally by DRC.
-All domains are scored locally by the Test Administrator, with overall scores calculated by DRC.
+Semi-adaptive testing includes multiple cues to allow students the opportunity to respond and stop when a student hits his/her ceiling.
+Anticipated Administration Time About 45 minutes per student Listening: up to 50 minutes Reading: up to 55 minutes Speaking: up to 35 minutes Writing: up to 65 minutes Listening: 20 minutes Reading: 20 minutes Speaking: 20 minutes Writing: 20 minutes Scoring All domains are scored locally by the test administrator, with overall scores calculated by DRC.
+Speaking is scored locally by the test administrator.
+Listening, Reading, Writing, and overall scores are scored centrally by DRC.
+All domains are scored locally by the test administrator, with overall scores calculated by DRC.